Rosuav/shed/CarePackage.md

 * **Macadamia nuts** are native to Australia, though they're also grown in other countries too now.
 You can get them straight or chocolate-covered.
 Due to international shipping concerns, I've included only chocolate-coated macadamias;
-it totally isn't because chocolate.
+it totally isn't just because chocolate.
 Honestly.

 Other